Historic Landmarks Board: Historic Neighborhoods

-The Southside Neighborhood, as its name implies, is south of downtown.
-It is also abuts the southern edge of the Clark Historic District.
-The residential neighborhood is bounded roughly on the north by 16th Avenue, south by 10th Avenue, east by Hawthorne Street, and west by Main Street.
+The Painter’s Woods National Register Historic District, created in 2009, is south of downtown.
+The residential neighborhood is bounded roughly on the north by 15th Avenue, south by 12th Avenue, east by Elk Street, and west by Birch Street.

-To download the entire history (i.e., context statement) for the Southside Neighborhood (approximately 3mb), click here.
+To download the entire history (i.e., context statement) for the Painter’s Woods District (approximately 3mb), click here.

-To see detail on a historic house in the Southside Neighborhood, either point your mouse to a historic house on the map below and click, or if you know the address, click on the address link at the bottom of the page.
+To see detail on a historic house in the Painter’s Woods District, either point your mouse to a historic house on the map below and click, or if you know the address, click on the address link at the bottom of the page.